Syrian troops storm Damascus refugee area, chase rebels

 The almost 18-month-old conflict also spilled further over borders when three rockets fired from Syria crashed into an Iraqi frontier town, killing a 5-year-old girl, according to local inhabitants and Iraqi officials.

-Anxious to end the bloodshed, European Union diplomats said on Saturday the 27-nation bloc might impose new sanctions on the Syrian government as soon as next month.
+Anxious to end the bloodshed, European Union diplomats said on Saturday the 27-nation bloc might impose new sanctions on he Syrian government as soon as next month.

 Speaking after visiting a Syrian refugee camp in Jordan, German Foreign Minister Guido Westerwelle said he saw "the first signs of erosion in the regime of Assad".